ExplosiveMindsSoftware/cis-185-portfolio/Week 2/Assignment 2/README.md

 # Flexbox and Grid Implementation

-Flexbox was utilized for the navigation in the header and the project cards section.
+Flexbox was utilized for the navigation in the header and the project cards and contact me sections.

- I used flexbox in the header to have the contents in a line, give them padding, add a background color, put the navigation in a list, and bold the navigation links and underline them when hovered over.
+I used flexbox in the header to have the contents in a line, give them padding, spacing, add a background color, put the navigation in a list, and bold the navigation links and underline them when hovered over.

- I used flexbox in the project cards to give them a background color, padding, center the cards, and
+I used flexbox in the project cards to give them a background color, padding, spacing, and put them in a line.
+It's a similar story with the contact me section, but without the background color.

 I used grid for the overall layout of the page.
+I used grid for the image borders, content layout, and the copyright footer.

 # How to View